Crash Course to Softbox Modifiers: Parabolic, Lantern, Rectangle, Octagon & Umbrella

 • Rectangle softbox

-Let’s dive in and find out what these handy softbox modifiers are best for, and which makes the best softbox modifier for beginners.
+Let’s dive in and find out what these handy softbox modifiers are best for, and which ones are great for beginners.

 What are Softbox Modifiers?

-In a nutshell, softbox modifiers alter the diffusion and softness of the light, depending on their size and shape.
-Some soften the light for better-looking shadows (or to remove most of the shadows), and others create a hard, contrasty light to make a dramatic image.
+In a nutshell, softbox modifiers alter the diffusion and softness of light, depending on their size and shape.
+Some soften the light for smoother shadows (or to remove most shadows), while others can create a more contrasty and dramatic look.

-A softbox in its simplest terms is just that - a box with a diffusion panel of fabric at the front to soften and spread the light.
-The larger the softbox, the softer and more shadowless that light becomes.
+A softbox in its simplest form is exactly what the name suggests — a box with a diffusion panel of fabric at the front to soften and spread the light.
+The larger the softbox, the softer and more even the light becomes.

 Parabolic Softboxes

 Parabolic softboxes are like a hybrid of the traditional umbrella lighting modifier and a softbox.
-They are the classic umbrella shape, but they are much deeper and also have an optional front diffuser cover and/or a grid.
-The design funnels the lighting for maximum effect, and can be used to create soft or harsh light.
+They have the classic umbrella shape but are deeper and often include an optional front diffuser and grid.
+This deeper design helps funnel and focus the light more efficiently.

 As the sizes get bigger, each parabolic softbox gives off a wider amount of light spread, but if you have a smaller strobe light, it makes sense to use a smaller parabolic softbox instead of a large one.
 To give you an idea of how to use a parabolic softbox in a shoot, here’s a lighting setup: